-- Adequate insurance provision and security measures on major assets of the Group are provided to ensure that it sufficiently safeguards against any mishap that will result in material losses to the Group. - Training and development programs are established to ensure that staff is constantly kept up-to-date with the constant technological changing environment in order to be competent in the industry in line with achieving the Group's business objectives.
+- The Audit Committee reviews the quarterly and annual financial statements and results announcements and recommends to the Board for approval. - Regular meetings are held to discuss on the overall Group and operating subsidiaries' operational matters and to resolve key operational, financial, human resource and other related issues. - Regular internal audit reviews are carried out to identify any area of improvement, besides compliance with internal control best practices, guidelines and objectives. - Adequate insurance coverage and security measures on major assets of the Group are provided to ensure that it sufficiently safeguards against any mishap that will result in material losses to the Group. - Training and development programs are established to ensure that staff are constantly kept up-to-date with the constant technological changing environment in order to be competent in the industry in line with achieving the Group's business objectives.